Multiplicative comparison

 x

-Use this worksheet to check your grade 4 to 5 students’ understanding of multiplicative comparisons.
+Use this worksheet to check your 4th grade students’ understanding of multiplicative comparisons.
 15 questions with answers to identify areas of strength and support!

 DOWNLOAD FREE